Home - Destinations - iPhone/Android - Partners - Forum - Photos - Deals - What's New

 Featured Route For Howser Towers

-The Big Hose, South Howser Tower WI4- International : Canada : ... : South Howser Tower
+The Big Hose, South Howser Tower WI4- North America : Canada : ... : South Howser Tower

 HISTORYJon Krakauer soloed this super-direct ice gully on his way up to do the first solo ascent of the Devils Thumb in Alaska.
 First done in May, but I've heard reports of later ascents.APPROACHHike in via Bugaboo-Snowpatch Col and the Vowell Neve.
 Use the map in the photos section below to help with planning.
 ROUTE DESCRIPTIONThe first pitch crosses the 'schrund.
 About five more to the summit.
 A couple of eighty-degree bulges on the lower pitches lead to a chockstone/ver...[more]
 Browse More Classics in International